BryceBlignaut/team_agile_W22/proposal/proposal.md

 ### Business Needs

 Businesses who's primary business comes through physical storefronts needs to be able to expand if the want to grow.
 Our predictive model will be able to give them location suggestions of where they would be likely to succeed.
-This will be of value to a business because it will help lower risk and maximize profit.
+This will be of value to a business because it will help lower the risk of new under-performing locations and maximize in-person traffic.

 ### SafeGraph Data Usage